 Are there resources available regarding the brief proposal submission?

 Yes, there will be an informational webinar held on December 7, 2023 from 11:00am - 12:30pm PST.
 If you are unable to attend, the recording, transcript, and slides will be made available the following week.
-In addition to the webinar, E4A program staff will hold drop-in, virtual office hours via Zoom three times a month while the brief proposal submission period is open (access the full schedule).
+In addition to the webinar, E4A program staff will hold drop-in, virtual office hours via Zoom three times a month while the brief proposal submission period is open.
 Last, but not least, a brief proposal guide is available that outlines the project information questions and prompts, along with additional information on the specific information reviewers are looking for and character limits.

 What selection criteria will be used to evaluate brief and full proposals?